NOTE: Blog updated in February 2021 with additional influence marketing examples

 The focus wasn’t on the company, but British Airways still got their name in the news in an authentic and positive way.

-Mercedes joined forces with an Instagram famous dog and VR technology to create their latest marketing campaign #MCPhotoPass.
+Mercedes joined forces with an Instagram famous dog and VR technology to create their latest marketing campaign, #MBPhotoPass.

 It involved creating cinematic video content for Mercedes’ YouTube Channel and used professional photographers to produce photos for their Instagram.